iobroker-community-adapters/ioBroker.panasonic-viera/README.md

 ### A Panasonic Viera Smart-TV adapter for ioBroker
 =================

 This is an ioBroker adapter for your Panasonic Viera Smart-TV.
+Tested with Panasonic TX-50DX780.

 ## Changelog